deegeorgie/MischMart1/README.md

 For the templating, I used the *html* template engine.
 And the client side was formatted using html5 and Twitter Bootstrap.

+Finally, I deployed the provisional web app using the [Heroku platform](https://www.heroku.com).
+To feed data into the app, I set up a MongoDB database using [M-Lab](https://mlab.com/).

 **Here are a few screenshots**

 ![Web app without data](m1.PNG)